Whiteknight/whiteknight.github.com/drafts/advent_10_pact.md

 PACT as quickly as possible.

 PACT is also going to want to host a few other tools.
 Reflection and packfile disassembly come to mind as things that we want.
-Anything that a compiler might need to help generate or work with bytecode is open for consideration.
+Some of these things I've been prototyping under the auspices of Rosella, but eventually PACT should become the one-stop shop for anything that a compiler might need to help generate or work with bytecode.
 Tools that analyze bytecode might also be able to benefit from the work.